3 Hours of EPIC British Empire History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- Empire by Niall Ferguson — the controversial case for the British Empire's positive legacy.
+- Empire by Niall Ferguson.
+The controversial case for the British Empire's positive legacy.
 Essential reading whether you agree or not.

-- The Anarchy by William Dalrymple — the East India Company's takeover of the Mughal Empire.
-One of the best history books of recent years.
+- The Anarchy by William Dalrymple.
+The East India Company's takeover of the Mughal Empire, one of the best history books of recent years.

-- Inglorious Empire by Shashi Tharoor — the counter-argument to Ferguson.
-India's perspective on the same history.
+- Inglorious Empire by Shashi Tharoor.
+The counter-argument to Ferguson, India's perspective on the same history.

-Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
+For more curated history and dark history reading, browse the Skriuwer history collection with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.

 Books You Might Like